Q: What are the DGiT results based on?

 - what sort of event is most likely to draw people to my region?

-Once you’ve got your question, the next step is to set the filters in a way to answer your question.
-For example, for the first question above (‘how many people could be interested in my product or service?’) you might set two filters – the region your product or service is based in using ‘Target Destination’ and the type of product or service it is using either ‘Activity’ (if it is an activity) or ‘Preferred Accommodation’ (if it is accommodation).
+Once you’ve got your question, the next step is to set the filters.
+For example, for the first question above (‘how many people could be interested in my product or service?’) you might set two filters – the region your product or service is based in using ‘Target Destination’ and the type of your product or service, using either ‘Activity’ or ‘Preferred Accommodation’.

 After you’ve answered your initial question you can either add more filters to refine the answer or you can run a different query to answer a different question.

 Q: Why do I sometimes get results which are counter-intuitive?